ChristianHesels/home-server/README.md

 sudo chmod +x post-receive
 ```

-Add the following content to the post-receive file
+Add the following content to the post-receive file.
+Make sure to add the correct values to the .env file depending on your postgresql configuration.

 ```
 #!/bin/sh